The content on this page is marketing communication

 Potential conflicts of interest between SKAGEN employees and SKAGEN's funds

 SKAGEN employees are able to trade financial instruments on their own account.
 This may conflict with the interests of the funds, for instance if the fund and the employee attempt to buy the same security or the employee attempts to exploit knowledge that the fund is about to sell a security by buying it at a reduced price.
 To avoid employees trading in securities in a way judged to conflict with the interests of the funds, or exploiting information received for their own benefit, or exploiting their position to obtain special advantages, SKAGEN has drawn up internal rules for personal account trading by employees.
-The rules include advance clearance of buying and selling financial instruments, a ban on trading in funds, a tied period and restriction on permitted intermediaries.
+The rules include pre-trade clearance of buying and selling financial instruments, a ban on trading in funds, a tied period and restriction on permitted intermediaries.

-From time to time, SKAGEN employees may be offered gifts or other benefits by SKAGEN unit holders, suppliers or other service providers to SKAGEN or SKAGEN’s funds.
+From time to time, SKAGEN employees may be offered gifts or other benefits by SKAGEN unit holders, suppliers, or other service providers to SKAGEN or SKAGEN’s funds.
 To avoid a conflict arising between the interests of the employee and those of SKAGEN’s funds, the company has established internal rules governing the acceptance of gifts and/or other benefits by employees.

 Potential conflicts of interest between SKAGEN's funds